 Eric CrahanEditorial Director, Humanities & Social Sciences (History of Science & Knowledge)

 I am excited to continue to build on Princeton’s distinguished list of award-winning and leading historians of science, which includes Janet Browne, Jed Buchwald, Lorraine Daston, Michael Gordin, Adrienne Mayor, Naomi Oreskes, Theodore Porter, Jürgen Renn, Steven Shapin, and many, many others.
-Recent publications include Finn Brunton’s Digital Cash, Arunabh Ghosh’s Making it Count, Daniel Kennefick’s No Shadow of a Doubt, and He Bian’s Know Your Remedies.
+Recent publications include Lorraine Daston’s Rules: A Short History of What We Live By, Katja Guenther’s The Mirror and the Mind, Maren Elisabeth Schwab and Anthony Grafton’s The Art of Discovery, Daniel Kennefick’s No Shadow of a Doubt, and James Costa’s Radical by Nature.